sammy44nts/indexd/doc/rfc/006_slab_pinning.md

 ## API

-For user apps the API to pin uploaded slab is pretty straightforward.
-All we need is a `POST /slabs/pin` endpoint its `DELETE` counterpart.
+For user apps, the API to pin uploaded slabs is pretty straightforward.
+All we need is a `POST /slabs/pin` endpoint and its `DELETE` counterpart.

 ### Request